 Derivative liabilities are included in the maturity analysis on a contractual, undiscounted basis when contractual maturities are essential for an understanding of the derivatives' future cash flows.
-Management considers only contractual maturities to be essential for understanding the future cash flows of derivative liabilities that are designated as hedging instruments in effective hedge accounting relationships.
 All other derivative liabilities are treated as trading and are included at fair value in the redeemable on demand bucket since these positions are typically held for short periods of time.

-The following tables also include contractual cash flows with respect to off-balance sheet items which have not yet been recorded onbalance sheet.
+The following tables also include contractual cash flows with respect to off-balance sheet items which have not yet been recorded on-balance sheet.
 Where cash flows are exchanged simultaneously, the net amounts have been reflected.